Annulment Of Marriage In Singapore: 5 Must-Read Facts

 Step 1: File A Writ Of Nullity

-• Statement of Claim – States the ground(s) for annulment.
+• Statement of claim: Explaining the grounds for annulment.

 Step 2: The Court Delivers Its Interim Judgement